-Firstly, you can get those benefits from consuming more plants in general, so it is a good message to send.
+Firstly, you can get those benefits from consuming more plants in general.
+It is a good message to send.

-But the big thing I care about is how endothelial function and improved vasodilation actually carries over into improved performance.
+But the thing I care about is how endothelial function and improved vasodilation actually translates to improved performance.

 The documentary discusses how beetroot juice allows people to cycle for 22% longer on a time to exhaustion test.
 It also mentions how in one study, it allowed participants to bench press 19% more total weight.

 Those numbers are insane.
-Personally, while I may or may not have bias, I care about performance above all else.
+Personally, I care about performance above all else.

-As somebody who works with a lot of powerlifters, if I found something that could add 19% to somebody’s bench press, do you think I would not utilise it?
-Or do you think I am hiding it due to some kind of conspiracy?
+As somebody who works with a lot of high-level powerlifters, if I found something that could add 19% to somebody’s bench press, do you think I would not utilise it?

-Hell no. I would share that with the world.
-I would get all of my clients on it, since my goal is to improve their performance.
+Hell no. I would get all of my clients on it since my goal is to improve their performance.

-To quote Louise Burke, who is a legend in the sports nutrition world, “my job is in optimising elite performance.
+To quote Louise Burke, “my job is in optimising elite performance.
 If there is a diet that is going to make athletes faster and perform better, I am going to want to know about it and implement it.”

 This applies to plant-based diets and also this beetroot juice example.